alac/alac.github.io/_posts/2016-04-12-p1_unix_in_short.md

 ----------------
 Prefix the command with `nohup`.
 `nohup rm -rf . &`

-HUP means 'hangup signal', which is how dependent processes are killed on logout.
+HUP means 'hangup signal'.
+This is how dependent processes are killed on logout.
 Automatically redirects output to a `nohup.out` file.

 measure execution time
 ----------------
 Prefix the command with `time`, e.g.
 `time grep "asdf" les_mis.txt`
 * dumps the total time, user time and system time taken after the command completes.